yannCardona/EnterpriseDecisionTrackerAPI/README.md

 # Project Description
-This is a RESTful API that allows users to manage enterprise decisions.
-Each decision should include a title, description, a measurable goal, and a status indicator.
-Users should be able to create, retrieve, update, and delete decisions, as well as evaluate completed decisions.
+This is a RESTful API using Django Rest, that allows users to manage enterprise decisions.
+Each decision should include a title, a description, a measurable goal, and a status indicator.
+All fields are required upon creation except of the status, which is set to "pending" by default.
+Users can create, retrieve, update, and delete decisions, as well as evaluate completed decisions.
 For documentation I used drf-spectacular and for a simple visualization and interaction with the API I set up SwaggerUI.

+As Bonuses I implemented pagination and query filtering for the decisions list, tokens authentication (api endpoints are only accessible after authentication) and different user roles (only users belonging to the "Admin" group can evaluate decisions).

 # Project Setup